tari-project/ledger/README.md

 **Errors**

-- If the `Tari` application on the Ledger is not started, you should see the following output:
+- If the `Tari Ledger Demo` application on the Ledger is not started, you should see the following output:

-  `Error: Uknown error: 28161`
+  `Error: 'GetVersion' (Uknown error: 28161)`

 - If you pressed a button on the Ledger after starting the application, but before running the demo, you should see the following output: